parisestmagique/thp_s4_day3_Blog/README.md

 Note: my data is messy and makes no sense, but I have data, which is the only thing that matters for now

-Please take it easy when correcting! :wink2:
+Please take it easy when correcting ;)